ravewebdev/resource-tracker/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Usage Tracker block to for use in TTRPGs.
+Resource Tracker block to for use in TTRPGs.

 == Description ==
-This plugin provides the Usage Tracker block, which can be used to track usage of abilities or spells in Table-Top Role-Playing Games.
+This plugin provides the Resource Tracker block, which can be used to track usage of resources (e.g., abilities, spells) in Table-Top Role-Playing Games.

 == Installation ==
-1. Upload the `usage-tracker` folder to the `/wp-content/plugins` directory.
+1. Upload the `resource-tracker` folder to the `/wp-content/plugins` directory.
-2. Activate the Usage Tracker plugin through the 'Plugins' menu in WordPress.
+2. Activate the Resource Tracker plugin through the 'Plugins' menu in WordPress.
-3. Add the 'Usage Tracker' block in a post or page.
+3. Add the 'Resource Tracker' block in a post or page.
 4. ...
 5. Save and view your page or post.
 6. ...